the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-data.md

 * Permission to redistribute or modify original
 * Inclusion of the same license with derivatives or redistributions

-As a result, accessibility to your data is affected by the data license you choose. <br>
+As a result, accessibility to your data is affected by the data license you choose.

 ## Creative Commons Licenses